 About Kalid Azad

 I’m an extremely curious person and love sharing insights with others.
 At Princeton University I started a site to explain concepts as I would have liked to learn them; BetterExplained is a continuation of that idea.
-I’m grateful to report it has grown to 250k monthly visitors, and has been referenced from numerous sources, ranging from university courses to Science Magazine, and blogs for the New York Times and Scientific American.
+I’m grateful to report the site reaches 250k monthly visitors, is assigned as reading in dozens of university courses, and has been referenced in Science Magazine, along with the blogs for the New York Times, The Atlantic, O’Reilly Radar, and Scientific American.
+The book Math, Better Explained is a well-received Amazon bestseller.

-I worked as a program manager at Microsoft after college, have several projects (such as InstaCalc, a real-time, shareable calculator and ContestMachine (Y Combinator)) and currently do software development for MindTouch.
+I worked as a program manager at Microsoft after college, have several projects (such as InstaCalc, a real-time, shareable calculator and ContestMachine (Y Combinator) and currently do software development for MindTouch.
 Feel free to ping me at firstname.lastname@example.org.
+I’ve done a few interviews and am happy to answer questions.

 Note For Students/Educators